androosk/priority-dispatch-interview/README.md

-# Weather App
+# Dog Lovers App

 ## Introduction
-This Weather App is a React-based web application that allows users to search for current weather conditions in cities around the world.
-It uses the Weatherstack API to fetch real-time weather data and displays it in a user-friendly interface.
+This Dog Lovers App is a React-based web application that allows users to search for dog images by breed.
+The user can favorite dog images which saves them to localStorage.

 ## Features
-- Search for weather by city name
+- Search for dogs by breed
-- Display current temperature in Fahrenheit
-- Show wind speed in miles per hour
-- Provide additional weather details such as humidity, pressure, and visibility
+- Custom useFavorites() hook to handle hearting and unhearting dog images
+- Auto suggestion of dog breeds in search bar
+- Favorite dog images are saved to localStorage
+- Infinite scroll type effect using lazy loading on scroll
+- Uses the Lucide React library for icons
+- Click an image to open it in a modal
 - Responsive design with a custom background

 ## Technologies Used